System Design Space

 Integration protocols

-MCP and A2A approaches reduce the cost of connecting tools and simplify the orchestration of agent-to-tool and agent-to-agent flows.
+Without a shared standard, every agent-to-tool link turns into a separate integration.
+MCP and A2A cut that cost and simplify the orchestration of agent-to-tool and agent-to-agent chains.

 Tool base